 Two primary findings emerged from this study.
 First, adults’ initial ratings of the likelihood that the two objects were super pencils were consistent with the prior probability of super pencils.
 That is, subjects assigned lower causal ratings to objects A and B if they were taught that super pencils were rare such as in the “2 out of 12” base rate condition, whereas they assigned much higher ratings to A and B if they learned that super pencils were common such as in the “10 out of 12” base rate condition.
-Second, subjects’ final causal ratings of B following the A+ phase returned to baseline, which was interpreted by Griffiths et al. (2011) to mean that adults engaged in backwards blocking reasoning. a categorical drop in the rating of B between the pre- and post-phases rather than a return to baseline.
-Thus, the results from this study—unlike those from Sobel et al. (2004)—must be interpreted cautiously as providing evidence that adults also engage in backwards blocking reasoning.
+Second, subjects’ final causal ratings of B following the A+ phase returned to baseline, which was interpreted by Griffiths et al. (2011) to mean that adults engaged in backwards blocking reasoning.
+Despite the fact that Griffiths et al. (2011) interpreted these findings to mean that adults engaged in BB reasoning and used Bayesian inference, these conclusions should be adopted with caution.
+This is because BB—as it pertains to object B—has been interpreted in literature to imply at least two distinct patterns of responses as it relates to the treatment of object B. On the one hand, BB has been interpreted by some to imply a categorical drop in the rating of B between the pre- and post-phases rather than a return to baseline (Van Hamme & Wasserman, 1983).
+On the other hand, BB has been interpreted by others to imply a return to baseline in the rating of B between pre- and post-rating phases (Griffiths et al., 2011).
+We return to this issue in the Discussion following Experiment 1.
+Given that BB may refer to two distinct response profiles, the results from Griffiths et al. (2011)must be interpreted cautiously as providing evidence that adults also engage in backwards blocking reasoning.
+For now, it is sufficient to say that strong conclusions about

 That children evaluated object B differently between the backwards blocking and IS conditions in Sobel et al. (2004) and that adults engage in backwards blocking reasoning in Griffiths et al. (2011) were interpreted to mean that children and adults use Bayesian inference rather than associative learning to reason about causal events.
-The crux of the Bayesian-inference perspective is that human learners use a simple form of Bayes’ rule to reason about causal events and to choose the hypothesis that is most consistent with the observed data within a potentially superexponential hypothesis space that consists of multiple competing causal hypotheses (e.g., Sobel et al., 2004; Sobel & Wellman, 2012).
+The crux of the Bayesian-inference perspective is that human learners use a simple form of Bayes’ rule to reason about causal events and to choose the hypothesis that is most consistent with the observed data within a space that consists of multiple competing causal hypotheses (e.g., Sobel et al., 2004; Sobel & Wellman, 2012).
 These findings have been argued to challenge certain rudimentary associative models such as the Rescorla-Wagner model (henceforth, RW; Resorla & Wagner, 1972) and certain contingency models such as the Power PC model (e.g., Cheng, 1997).
 These findings challenge the RW model because it predicts that B should be treated equivalently across the backwards blocking and IS conditions.
 This is because this model only makes weighted adjustments to cues that are present and not to cues that are absent, as is the case for B during the "A" phases in both the backwards blocking and IS conditions.
 In other words, given that B is absent during the A phases of the backwards blocking task, the RW model (Rescorla & Wagner, 1972) predicts that the associative strength between B and the blicket effect remains the same across the experimental trials in both conditions.